 To start developing, run

-npm run devin your command line to run both inkline and the docs in development mode.
-The documentation will be automatically linked to the ui framework updates and will react to changes in the framework code.
+npm run devin your command line to run Inkline in development mode.
+The documentation will be automatically generated based on the UI library updates.

-npm run test:devto run the UI Framework tests in development mode.
+npm run test:devto run the UI Library tests in development mode.
 Make sure you run

-npm run testto run all the tests once (ui framework, docs, integrations) before creating a pull request.
+npm run testto run all the tests once before creating a pull request.

 By contributing your code, you agree to license your contribution under the MIT License.
 By contributing to the documentation, you agree to license your contribution under the Creative Commons Attribution 3.0 Unported License.